 This concept has been around for a very long time.
-Many have addressed this topic.
-In his 1935 paper "Mitosis in the Neural Tube" Frederick Sauer (pictured at left) wrote that the number of horizontal divisions at the ventricle was not sufficient to account for the number of cortical neurons.
-Yet, the hypothesis remained attractive, and was supported by work in Drosophila showing that the cleavage plane of dividing ganglion mother cells can be correlated with daughter cell fate.
+Many have addressed the topic.
+In his 1935 paper “Mitosis in the Neural Tube” Frederick Sauer (pictured at left) wrote that the number of horizontal divisions at the ventricle was not sufficient to account for the number of cortical neurons.
+Yet, the hypothesis remained attractive and was supported by work on ganglion mother cells in Drosophila showing that cleavage plane of dividing precursor cells is correlated with daughter cell fate.

-But, the idea had not been tested in mammalian neocortex in experiments that recorded cleavage plane angle during division, and then tracked daughter cells over sufficient time for daughter cells to mature and express their mature phenotype.
+But, the idea had not been tested in mammalian neocortex in experiments that recorded cleavage plane angle during division and then tracked daughter cells over sufficient time for daughter cells to mature and reliably express phenotype.
 So, I labeled precursor cells with eGFP and prepared organotypic slices at early (E13-E15) or late stages (E16-E19) of rat cortical development.
 I recorded angle of division in the VZ and SVZ.
-After several days of time-lapse recording I phenotyped daughter cells by considering the morphology, behavior, and physiological recordings of the daughter cells.
+After several days of time-lapse recording I phenotyped daughter cells through a combination of morphology, behavior, and Ephys recordings.